A doll pram (or doll stroller) is a device for transporting and carrying dolls.

 A 'baby carriage' (in North American English), 'pram' (in British English) or 'carrycot' is generally used for newborn babies and have the infant lying down facing the pusher.
 A 'stroller' (North American English) or 'push chair' (British English, also sometimes 'buggy') has the child (generally up to three years old) in a sitting position, usually facing forwards, instead of facing the pusher.

 William Kent developed an early pram in 1733.
 He was a garden architect in England who had become well known for his work.
 In 1733, the Duke of Devonshire asked Kent to build a means of transportation that would carry his children.
-Kent obliged by constructing a shell shaped basket on wheels that the children could sit in.
+Kent constructed a shell shaped basket on wheels that the children could sit in.
 This was richly decorated and meant to be pulled by a goat or small pony.
 By 1840, the baby carriage became extremely popular.
 Queen Victoria bought three carriages from Hitchings Baby Store.

 The pram of those days were built of wood or wicker and held together by expensive brass joints.
 These sometimes became heavily ornamented works of art.
 Models were also named after royalty, Princess and Duchess being popular names, as well as Balmoral and Windsor.